Askarpour/Askarpour.github.io/_pages/about.md

 <h3>Welcome to my page!</h3>

-I am a Software Safety Engineer at Automated Driving & Active Safety - General Motors Canada from April 2021.
+I am a Software Safety Engineer at Automated Driving & Active Safety - General Motors Canada since April 2021.
-I also hold an adjunct assistant professorship at McMaster University starting from June 2021.
+I also hold an adjunct assistant professorship at McMaster University active from July 2021.

 I was a Postdoc at [Mcscert Research Team](https://www.mcscert.ca/mcscert-research-team/), Department of Computing and Software, McMaster university from March 2020 to March 2021 and worked on safety analysis of autonomous vehicles in a [joint project](https://www.eng.mcmaster.ca/news/mcmaster-engineering-researchers-awarded-funding-advance-software-safety-next-generation) with GM Canada.